Module terminal.utils

 utf8sub (str, i, j)

-Like string:sub(), Returns the substring of the string that starts from i and go until j inclusive, but operators on utf8 characters Preserves utf8.len()
+Like string:sub, returns the substring of the string from i to j inclusive, but operates on utf8 characters.

 Parameters: